Department of State

 Organizations submitting SOIs must meet the following criteria:

 - Be a U.S.- or foreign-based non-profit/non-governmental organization (NGO), or a public international organization; or

 - Be a private, public, or state institution of higher education; or

-- Be a for-profit organization or business (noting there are restrictions on payment of fees and/or profits under grants and cooperative agreements, including those outlined in 48 CFR 30, “Cost Accounting Standards Administration”, and 48 CFR 31, “Contract Cost Principles and Procedures”);
+- Be a for-profit organization or business (noting there are restrictions on payment of fees and/or profits under grants and cooperative agreements, including those outlined in 48 CFR 30, “Cost Accounting Standards Administration”, and 48 CFR 31, “Contract Cost Principles and Procedures”); and

-- Have existing, or the capacity to develop, active partnerships with thematic or in-country partners, entities, and relevant stakeholders including private sector partner and NGOs; and,
+- Have existing, or the capacity to develop, active partnerships with thematic or in-country partners, entities, and relevant stakeholders including private sector partner and NGOs; and

 - Have demonstrable experience administering successful and preferably similar programs.
 DRL reserves the right to request additional background information on organizations that do not have previous experience administering federal awards.
 These applicants may be subject to limited funding on a pilot basis.